psychemedia/island-storynotes/godshill_to_do.md

 After the village elders had heard what had happened, they decreed that the church would be built on the top of the hill, and that from that time on, in honour of the miracle that had happened there, the village would be named "God's Hill".
 The field below the hill where they had initially tried to build their church was from then on known as "Devil's Acre".

-Isle of WIght, Ward, 1909
+Isle of Wight, Ward, 1909
 p27 Godshill Church (6rf. each, towards the restoration), one of the six given by William Fitz Osbern soon after the Conquest, to his Abbey of Lyra in Normandy, and perhaps founded by him, was, according to tradition, originally built in the valley at Devil's Acre, Sheepwash, about a mile S.W.
 Perhaps the monks effected the change of site, attributed as usual to the devil, but of their work nothing is left.
 On the suppression of the Alien Priories in 1414, Henry V. gave Godshill to Sheen Priory, founded that year.
 The Church, as we see it, dates from the first quarter of the 15th cent., and is, with the exception of later tasteless work, Early Perpendicular.
 Architecturally it is of little interest.
 The top stage of the tower was rebuilt in the 16th cent., and restored after being struck by lightning in 1778.